- There is no cost to participate in SUBgroups.

 bridge: Your SUBgroup will help you to bridge the transition into being a graduate student.
 It will also help you to bridge into the wider mathematical community beyond your program.
 You’ll get to know people “virtually” who you may later meet in person at conferences and other events.
 And finally, you will be helping to bridge the information barrier: different PhD programs are different, and what seems normal at your program might seem wonderful or worrisome to someone else.
 It’s good for all of us to share best practices and worst pitfalls!

 The Internet.
-The meetings will happen over Skype or Google Hangouts — whatever works well for your SUBgroup.
+The meetings will happen over Zoom or Skype or Google Hangouts — whatever works well for your SUBgroup.

 There are two starting dates, one in September and one in October.
 This is to accommodate different starting dates for different semesters and quarters, and it also gives folks who missed the first deadline a second chance to sign up.